Renu-code123/Fruit-freshness-Detection-using-Machine-Learning/README.md

 2 .
 Trained the model on a dataset containing images of various fruits categorized as fresh or rotten.

-3  .Used Roboflow for image preprocessing, augmentation, and dataset pipeline generation.
+3  .
+Used Roboflow for image preprocessing, augmentation, and dataset pipeline generation.
 <hr>

 🧠 Tech Stack
-Python
+1. Python

-TensorFlow & Keras
+2.TensorFlow & Keras

-NumPy
+3.NumPy

-Matplotlib
+4. Matplotlib

-VS Code (Development Environment)
+5. VS Code (Development Environment)

-Streamlit (Optional - for web demo deployment)
+6. Streamlit (for web demo deployment)
 <hr>

 📂 Dataset